thoughtbot/write-yourself-a-roguelike/01 - Creating a character.md

 ![role selection example](images/role_example.png?raw=true =600x)

 Choosing any role will print out the options again, but this time it will display the selected role as well.
 If you choose "y" at the title screen a random role will appear here.
+Now that we've laid down the framework for setting attributes it should be fairly easy to implement the remaining ones.

 ### Chapter 4 - Off to the races

 ![selection](images/race.png?raw=true =600x)

-Our race will determine which alignments we can choose as well as some starting stat bonuses.
-Your race will also determine your starting alignment.
-Dwarves are lawful, gnomes are neutral, elves and orcs are chaotic, and humans can be any alignment (but this might be restricted by the role chosen e.g. samurai are lawful).
+In our NetHack implementation, race will determine which alignments we can choose as well as some starting stat bonuses.
+Race will also determine your starting alignment.
+Dwarves are lawful, gnomes are neutral, elves and orcs are chaotic, and humans can be any alignment (but this may be restricted by the role chosen e.g. samurai are lawful).
 In terms of stats, dwarves are typically stronger, gnomes and elves are generally smarter, and humans are generally balanced across the stats.

+We'll start implementing race by creating a `data/races.yaml` file and filling it in with the following:

+    ---
+    - name: human
+      hotkey: h
+    - name: dwarf
+      hotkey: d
+    - name: gnome
+      hotkey: g
+    - name: orc
+      hotkey: o
+    - name: elf
+      hotkey: e

+Now let's add a `race.rb` file for loading up our races:

+    class Race
+      def self.for_options(options)
+        role = options[:role]

+        all.select { |race| role.races.include? race.hotkey
+      end

+      def self.all
+        DataLoader.load_file("races").map do |data|
+          new(data)
+        end
+      end

+      attr_reader :name, :hotkey

+      def initialize(data)
+        data.each do |key, value|
+          instance_variable_set("@#{key}", value)
+        end
+      end

+      def to_s
+        name
+      end
+    end

+Here we wan't to limit the selectable races to those allowed by the role.
+We'll need to modify our existing `data/roles.yaml` to specify which races can be selected for each role.
+You'll want to add `races` as a key to each role like so

+    - name: Acheologist
+      hotkey: a
+      races: hdg

+The race values for the roles are as follows:

+* Archeologist: hdg
+* Barbarian: ho
+* Caveman: hdg
+* Healer: hg
+* Knight: h
+* Monk: h
+* Priest: he
+* Rogue: ho
+* Ranger: hego
+* Samurai: h
+* Tourist: h
+* Valkyrie: hd
+* Wizard: hego

+In terms of data, we'll also need to add the `:choosing` and `:instructions` messages for `:race`.
+Open `data/messages.yaml` and add the following:

+    race
+      choosing: Choosing Race
+      instructions: Pick the race of your %role

+We'll be using `%role` as a placeholder for the actual role text.
+In order to make this work, we'll need to change `instructions` in `selection_screen.rb` to:

+	def instructions
+      @instructions ||= interpolate(messages[:instructions])
+    end

+and then add the `interpolate` method:

+    def interpolate(message)
+	  message.gsub(/%(\w+)/) { options[$1.to_sym] }
+    end

+To wrap this up we'll want to update the `attr_reader` in `role.rb` to include `:races`.
+Then we'll also need to change `ATTRIBUTES` in `game.rb` to include `Race` **after** `Role`.
+Finally add a `require` for `race` in `main.rb` before the `require` for `game`.

+Now when we run the program we can select the race after the role.
+However there is one small annoyance.
+When there is only one possible race, the game should select it for us.
+An easy way to solve this problem is to change `random?` in our selection_screen class to:

+    def random?
+      options[:randall] || items.length == 1
+    end

+That way if there is only one element in the array, we'll randomly select it.

 ### Chapter 5 - 👫